hhu-bsinfo/hadroNIO/README.md

 ## Build instructions

 hadroNIO is compatible with all Java version, starting from Java 8.
-To build hadroNIO, **UCX 1.10.1** needs to be installed on your system.
-See the [OpenUCX GitHub Repository](https://github.com/openucx/ucx) for information on how to build and install UCX.

 Execute the following commands to clone this repository and build a portable JAR-file, containing hadroNIO and all its dependencies: